sainatarajan/adabn-pytorch/README.md

 # Adaptive Batch Normalization (AdaBN) in PyTorch

-This repository contains an implementation of **Adaptive Batch Normalization (AdaBN)** in PyTorch, a technique that adapts batch normalization statistics to better generalize across domain shifts and other dataset-specific variations.
+This repository contains an implementation of **Adaptive Batch Normalization (AdaBN)** in PyTorch, a technique that adapts batch normalization statistics to better generalize across domain shifts.

 [Revisiting Batch Normalization For Practical Domain Adaptation](https://arxiv.org/abs/1603.04779)

----

 ## Files in the Repository

 - **`batchnorm_adapt.py`**
-  Implements the core functionality of Adaptive Batch Normalization (AdaBN).
-This includes adapting batch normalization statistics to new datasets or domains.
+  Main script that demonstrates AdaBN usage.

 - **`utils.py`**
-  Contains utility functions supporting the main implementation, such as data preprocessing, logging, and model manipulation.

----

-## Key Features

-- **Adaptation to Domain Shifts**
-  AdaBN updates batch normalization statistics to match the target domain, improving model generalization in scenarios like domain adaptation and test-time adaptation.

-- **Easy Integration**
-  Modular implementation to easily integrate into existing PyTorch projects.

-- **Reusable Utilities**
-  Helper functions for common operations related to adaptive normalization and data handling.

----
+  Contains the core AdaBN implementation including the hook class and statistics computation functions.

 ## Getting Started